bcgov/entity/rfcs/rfc-create-ui-architecture.md

 # Summary

-Currently, the [Create UI web app](https://github.com/bcgov/bcrs-business-create-ui) allows a user to enter and file a Benefit Company (BCOMP) Incorporation Application (IA).
+Currently, the [Create UI web app](https://github.com/bcgov/bcrs-business-create-ui) allows a user to enter and file a Benefit Company Incorporation Application (IA).

 We need a software architecture/design to extend this web app to support many other types of incorporation and continuation filings easily and efficiently.
 The new filing types will have various differences with each other and the original filing type, and we want to be able to add them while keeping the code straightforward to implement, validate and maintain.